scaratozzolo/FA595_Final/README.md

 ### POST /api/services/compute_VaR

-The compute_VaR endpoint allows a user to send a list of tickers to the server and receive the Value-at-Risk, given a portfolio allocation, return, and volatility.
+The compute_VaR endpoint allows a user to send a list of tickers to the server and receive the Value-at-Risk for every dollar invested, given a portfolio allocation, return, and volatility.

 This endpoint can only be accessed through a POST request.
 The payload must be in the form of: